 Do you love Fossils?
 Check out the Joggins Fossil Cliffs.

-Hungry?
-I checked out the Harbour View Restaurant (476 Pier Road) when I was there.
+I checked out the Harbour View Restaurant (476 Pier Road) when I visited the museum.
 Great lobster rolls!
 This place has a great location next to the beach where there is a awesome view of the lighthouse.

 There is also a Tim Horton's at 4019 Eastern Ave.
 I also had the chance to have a scallop dinner at the Glooscap Restaurant (758 Upper Main St.).
 They were excellent.